 An extended absence is a period of leave in which your child will not be attending Daycare for 2 or more months.
 If a child needs to take an extended absence, such as summer break, and wishes to return to the program, a fee of 50% of the monthly tuition must be paid each month the child is absent.
-More than two consecutive months of nonpayment and no contact with the office staff could result in termination of enrollment.
-If possible, notify the office staff at least 30 days before an extended absence.
+More than two consecutive months of nonpayment and no contact with the Director and/or Assistant Director could result in termination of enrollment.
+If possible, notify the Director and/or Assistant Director at least 30 days before an extended absence.